lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

     CustomURDAddress,
   );
   await setDataTx.wait();
+  console.log(
-  console.log('✅ Custom URD has been correctly registered on the UP');
+    '✅ Custom LSP1 Delegate has been correctly registered on the UP', );

-  console.log('⏳ Authorizing URD on Custom Token');
+  console.log('⏳ Authorizing Custom LSP1 Delegate contract on Custom Token');
   // we only authorize the first contract in the contractsAddr array, but feel free to add a loop :) const CustomToken = await ethers.getContractAt(
     'CustomToken',